-This bush-clad tranquil reserve in Akaroa is home to the oldest cemetery in the South Island, dating back to 1840.
+This tranquil bush-clad reserve in Akaroa is home to the oldest cemetery in the South Island, which dates back to 1840.

 This walk visits the French Cemetery – Cimetière Catholiques – the oldest cemetery in the South Island, a tranquil, bush-clad spot, steeped in history.
 You can make it a circuit trip by returning via an old Akaroa Street where some original French families lived.